Click Here for Our Recommended Antivirus for Your Device

 When one atom of one element combines with a specified number of atoms of another element, a stable compound is created.
 Each component has varied mixing possibilities.

-In chemistry, valence, usually called valency, is the characteristic of an element that governs the number of other atoms with which an element’s atom can combine.
+In chemistry, valence, called valency, is the characteristic of an element that governs the number of other atoms with which an element’s atom can combine.

 The explanation and systematization of valence posed a significant problem to nineteenth-century chemists.